-Within this section of the Oklahoma City Zoological Trust's (the Trust) annual financial report, the Trust's management provides narrative discussion and analysis of the Trust's financial activities for the years ended June 30, 2016 and 2015.
+Within this section of the Oklahoma City Zoological Trust's (Trust) annual financial report, the Trust's management provides narrative discussion and analysis of the Trust's financial activities for the years ended June 30, 2017 and 2016.
 This should be read in conjunction with the accompanying financial statements of the Trust.
-The Trust is a blended component unit of the City of Oklahoma City, Oklahoma (the City).
+The Trust is a blended component unit of the City of Oklahoma City, Oklahoma (City).